 Structured professional learning includes:

-- Continuing education (part time, full time, distance learning) leading to qualifications (e.g. Institute of Hospitality Management Qualifications)
+- Continuing education (part-time, full-time, online / distance learning) leading to qualifications (e.g. Institute of Hospitality Management Qualifications)

 Career based professional development includes: